 What Neurochemicals Drive the Early Phase of Romantic Love?

-The initial phase of romantic love — what psychologist Dorothy Tennov named limerence — is dominated by dopamine and norepinephrine, producing a neurological state that resembles a mild form of obsessive-compulsive disorder more than it resembles contentment.
-Helen Fisher’s neuroimaging research at Rutgers documented that people in early-stage romantic love show activation of the caudate nucleus and ventral tegmental area — reward and motivation centers — not the brain regions associated with calm attachment or emotional security (Fisher et al., 2005).
-Early love is a pursuit state.
-The brain is not registering safety.
-It is registering something it wants and does not yet have.
+Dopamine and norepinephrine drive the early phase of romantic love, producing neurological activation that resembles obsessive-compulsive patterns rather than contentment.
+Helen Fisher’s neuroimaging research at Rutgers found that early-stage romantic love activates the caudate nucleus and ventral tegmental area — reward and motivation centers — not regions associated with calm attachment (Fisher et al., 2005).

 Dopamine during limerence follows the reward prediction error model established by Wolfram Schultz: the signal fires most intensely when outcomes are uncertain.
 In early romance, every interaction carries uncertainty.
 Will they respond?
 Do they feel the same way?
 What will happen next?
 Each positive response generates a prediction error spike that produces the subjective experience of falling — the swooping, electric quality that people describe as “chemistry.”
 This is not a measure of compatibility.
 It is a measure of uncertainty.
 The brain is doing exactly what it does with any unpredictable reward source: generating massive motivational energy to pursue it.